Welcome to Battersea Power Station

 Train stations including Victoria, Vauxhall, and Battersea Park are all within easy reach.
 While Sloane Square station on the District and Circle Lines is only an 18-minute walk via picturesque Chelsea Bridge.

-As part of the development, two new Tube stations on the Northern Line - Battersea Power Station and Nine Elms - will open in 2021, meaning you can get to Leicester Square and the West End in under 20 minutes.
+The two Northern Line Tube stations - Battersea Power Station and Nine Elms - are now open meaning you can get to Leicester Square and the West End in under 20 minutes.

 A residents’ shuttle bus also runs to Sloane Square and Grosvenor Gardens Victoria.
 And the Thames river bus leaves from Battersea Power Station Pier every 20 minutes if you want a change of pace on the daily commute.